helloqx/ComputerVisionProject/assets/README.md

 Size: (3576, 2480)
 The effect of this image relative to checkerboard_1.jpg is that the object moved 10 pixels left and up

+## checkerboard_5.jpg
+Top-left corner: (273, 329)
+Size: (3576, 2480)
+The effect of this image relative to checkerboard_1.jpg is that the object moved 1 pixels left and up

+## checkerboard_6.jpg
+Top-left corner: (274, 328)
+Size: (3576, 2480)
+The effect of this image relative to checkerboard_1.jpg is that the object moved 2 pixels left

+## checkerboard_7.jpg
+Top-left corner: (272, 330)
+Size: (3576, 2480)
+The effect of this image relative to checkerboard_1.jpg is that the object moved 2 pixels up